rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 * Upgrade quality profiles: Backup the quality profile as XML.
 Search and replace in old quality profile ```<repositoryKey>cxxexternal</repositoryKey>``` with ```<repositoryKey>other</repositoryKey>```.
 Restore it after this replacement again.
 * Folder ```..\Sonar\sonar-x.y.z\extensions\rules``` is no longer supported.
 Add file content via settings in the web UI to ```sonar.cxx.other.rules``` in the C++ community backend settings instead.
 * Lines of Code (LoC) are counted differentially compared to V0.2: Macro definitions are no more counted as LoC.
 Leads to changes in LoC and derived metrics.

-**Upgrade to 0.9.2**

-* Compatible with SonarQube 4.5
-* Coverage: New property ```sonar.cxx.coverage.forceZeroCoverage``` set coverage for source files without coverage report to zero.
-For V0.9.1 compatibility set value to 'false'.
-* Unit Tests: New property ```sonar.cxx.xunit.provideDetails```.
-To get detailed unit test information set property to 'true'.
-This is also the V0.9.1 compatibility value.
-SonarQube does not support 'virtual files' anymore.
-In case your report files contain 'filename' tags they must match with 'physical files'.